aled/Wibblr.BloomFilter/README.md

 # Wibblr.BloomFilter

-An implementation of a BloomFilter, a data structure which has 2 methods, Add() and MayContain().
+An implementation of a BloomFilter, a data structure which has 2 methods, Add() and Contains().

-If MayContain() returns false, the item has *definitely* not been added; if it returns true, the item has *probably* been added.
-The false positive ratio is specified by the user at runtime (for example, 0.01, meaning 1 in 100 times that an item does not exist, MayContain() will return true).
+If Contains() returns false, the item has *definitely* not been added; if it returns true, the item has *probably* been added.
+The false positive ratio is specified by the user at runtime (for example, 0.01, meaning 1 in 100 times that an item does not exist, Contains() will return true).

 A bloom filter is smaller than the items contained in it.
 For example, in 16KB of memory, over 26000 items *of any size* can be stored with a false positive ratio of 0.01.